Unity-Technologies/ml-agents/docs/Installation-Windows.md

 Not required to use v0.3 for ML-Agents.
 This is a guide for advanced users who want to train using GPUs.
 Additionally, you will need to check if your GPU is CUDA compatible.
 Please check Nvidia's page [here](https://developer.nvidia.com/cuda-gpus).

+As of ML-Agents v0.3, only CUDA 8 and cuDNN 6 is supported.

 ## (Optional) Step 1: Install Nvidia CUDA toolkit

 <a href="https://developer.nvidia.com/cuda-toolkit-archive" target="_blank">Download</a> and install the CUDA toolkit from Nvidia's archive.
 The toolkit includes GPU-accelerated libraries, debugging and optimization tools, a C/C++ compiler and a runtime library and is needed to run ML-Agents.
-You can select the latest or previous releases.
-In this guide, we are using version 9.1.85.3 ([direct link](https://developer.nvidia.com/compute/cuda/9.1/Prod/patches/3/cuda_9.1.85.3_windows)).
+In this guide, we are using version 8.0.61 ([direct link](https://developer.nvidia.com/compute/cuda/8.0/Prod2/network_installers/cuda_8.0.61_win10_network-exe)).

 _Before installing, please make sure you __close any running instances of Unity or Visual Studio.___

 Run the installer and select the Express option.
 Note the directory where you installed the CUDA toolkit.
-In this guide, we installed in the directory `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v9.1`
+In this guide, we installed in the directory `C:\Program Files\NVIDIA GPU Computing Toolkit\CUDA\v8.0`

 <p align="center">
     <img src="images/install_nvidia_cuda_toolkit.PNG"